deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

     ```

-## Upload file to a new row in a database
+## Upload a file to a new row of a database

-To upload a file and assign it to a column in a new row,
+To upload a file and assign it to a column in a new row, run the following commands:
-    use:

 === "CLI"

     ```bash
     deeporigin data upload /path/to/test.fasta \